Core strength is to daily movement what proper communication is to a healthy relationship: essential.

 2. Hollow Body Rock

-To try it, lie on your back with your arms extended overhead, legs extended out straight.
+To try the hollow body rock, lie on your back with your arms extended overhead, legs extended out straight.
 Squeeze your core and press your lower back into the ground while lifting your arms and legs.
+Now you're in the hollow body position.
 Activate throughout your midsection to rock your shoulders to tailbone with control.
 You'll know you're doing it right when your body resembles the base of a rocking chair.

 Important: The rocking motion is incredibly subtle.
 If your rocks are aggressive, likely you're using momentum — not muscle — to move.